GSTT-CIDR/RespiratoryCmg/README.md

 # GSTT CIDR Clinical Respiratory Metagenomics

-*bold* A snakemake-pipeline for respiratory metagenomics used by CIDR @ GSTT using nanopore reads *bold*
+** A snakemake-pipeline for respiratory metagenomics used by CIDR @ GSTT using nanopore reads **